mattmaynes2/aria/research/CommunicationProtocols.md

 ## Description

 ZigBee provides an alternative to WiFi.
+The goal of ZigBee is to provide simple transmission for a low amount of data, withen a limited range.

 ## Technical Overview